What is enhanced due diligence (EDD)?

 - The International Convention for the Prevention of Pollution from Ships (MARPOL)

-By conducting enhanced due diligence, shipping companies can ensure that they are in compliance with these laws and regulations and are able to better protect themselves against potential financial losses.
+By conducting EDD, shipping companies can ensure that they are in compliance with these laws and regulations and are able to better protect themselves against potential financial losses.

-How to execute an enhanced due diligence check
+How to execute an enhanced due diligence (EDD) check

 Enhanced due diligence is a complex process that requires knowing your customer, the ship, and the cargo.
 Staying on top of it will reduce the risk of sanctions and can prevent heavy financial penalties.